Workshop on Writing for Digital Media

 - Publicising content in a more effective way given the soaring volumes of e-writing

-Prerequisite: Active social media accounts on Twitter, Facebook and any Blogging platform (WordPress, Blogger, Weebly etc.)
+Prerequisite: Active social media accounts on Twitter, Facebook and any Blogging platform (personal or institutional WordPress, Blogger, Weebly etc.)

 Key Learners Achievements